Riverscapes/arcGNAT/docs/Stream-Network-Prep.md

 11. After processing is finished, the edge type classification of output shapefile should be reviewed in ArcMap, with symbolization based on the
 `_edgetype_` attribute field.
-12. Finally, the output from the **Generate Network Attributes** tool should serve as the input for the **Generate Stream Order** tool.
+12. The output from the **Generate Network Attributes** tool should serve as the input for the **Generate Strahler Stream Order** tool.
 Stream order will be calculated separately for each subnetwork found within the network shapefile.
+13. Symbolize the output shapefile using the `_strmordr_` attribute field, and review the strahler stream order values.
+Each subnetwork within the shapefile will have it's own stream order classficiation.
+14. Finally, run the **Generate Stream Branches**, and then symbolize and review the stream branch ID values, using the ` BranchID` attribute field.